INN/docs/staffing/job-descriptions/readme.md

 - In some cases, we will leave a position open longer than we would like to make sure we have a diverse pool of applications to choose from

 Recruiting and hiring is time consuming and expensive so we want to find people who are excited about the work we do and who will (hopefully) want to stick around for a while.
 Wherever possible we should be transparent about salary, job expectations, working conditions, etc., and be focused on finding a good mutual fit.
 Interviews are as much for the candidate as they are for us.

+We will always make ourselves available to give feedback to candidates we do not select for our positions and help them understand what they can do to improve and potentially be a better fit next time.

+We will also do what we can to connect people with opportunities at member organizations and make sure that we're helping our members find the best talent to fill their positions.